boristsr/gdcorner-website/_documentation/rushhour/02-creatingananimation.md

 This is how hard the vehicle should stop at this waypoint.
 It's a "unitless" value, and is just a hint.
 Generally less than 1 will produce slow steady stops as if stopping casually at a set of traffic lights, while greater than 1 will lead to full lock ups.
 The harder the stop, the more likely the vehicle is to overshoot the stopping point.
 I plan to reduce overshoot in a future patch.

-## Starting a vehicle with Blueprints
+## Starting a Vehicle with Blueprints

 You can start a vehicle on the path with blueprints.
 Here is an example of starting the vehicle on a looping timer event.